elys33ve/CS5001/hw_assignments/Tasklist.md

 K: Analyze the C++ software to identify the bottleneck for hardware migration.

 F: Design the core architecture of the hardware accelerator
-F: Validate the generated hardware IP core using a simulation testbench (Python's cocotb)
+D: Validate the generated hardware IP core using a simulation testbench (Python's cocotb)
 F: Create the Vivado block diagram to integrate the custom hardware IP core with the ARM processor and memory system.
 F: Define the AXI-Lite interface and register map for sending control signals and retrieving status to/from the accelerator
 F: Configure AXI interfaces for efficient data transfer between memory and the hardware accelerator